louwrentius/fio-plot/README.md

     -J [MAXJOBS], --maxjobs [MAXJOBS]
                             Maximum number of jobs to graph in 3D graph.
     -n NUMJOBS [NUMJOBS ...], --numjobs NUMJOBS [NUMJOBS ...]
                             Specifies for which numjob parameter you want the 2d graphs to be generated.
 You can specify multiple values separated by spaces.
-    -r {read,write,randread,randwrite,randrw}, --rw {read,write,randread,randwrite,randrw}
+    -r {read,write,randread,randwrite,randrw,trim,rw,randtrim,trimwrite}, --rw {read,write,randread,randwrite,randrw,trim,rw,randtrim,trimwrite}
                             Specifies the kind of data you want to graph.
     -m MAX, --max MAX     Optional maximum value for Z-axis in 3D graph.
     -e MOVING_AVERAGE, --moving-average MOVING_AVERAGE
                             The moving average helps to smooth out graphs, the argument is the size of the moving window (default is None to disable).
 Be carefull as this setting may smooth out issues you may want to be aware of.
+    -x MIN_Y, --min-y MIN_Y
+                            Optional minimal value for y-axis.
+Use 'None' to disable.
     -t {bw,iops,lat,slat,clat} [{bw,iops,lat,slat,clat} ...], --type {bw,iops,lat,slat,clat} [{bw,iops,lat,slat,clat} ...]
                             This setting specifies which kind of metric you want to graph.
     -f {read,write} [{read,write} ...], --filter {read,write} [{read,write} ...]
                             filter should be read/write.
     -c LABEL_DEPTH, --label-depth LABEL_DEPTH
                             use the parent folder(s) to make the label unique.
 The number represents how many folders up should be included.
 Used with -g.
     --label-segment-size LABEL_SEGMENT_SIZE
                             Truncate folder names to make labels fit the graph.
 Disabled by default.
 The number represents how many characters per segment are preserved.
 Used with -g.
     -w LINE_WIDTH, --line-width LINE_WIDTH
                             Line width for line graphs.
 Can be a floating-point value.
 Used with -g.